 - that BT passed on the details.
 If BT were doing this, they would be in breach of data protection rules.
-If the company that sent the above email got them through their relationship with BT Openreach and their access to Openreach, they are abusing their relationship with BT Openreach.
+If the company that sent the above email got them through their relationship with Openreach and their access to Openreach, they are abusing their relationship with Openreach.

 - the suggestion that they are a 'trusted partner' of BT Openreach.
-Any company wanting to sell BT Openreach products can have a relationship with BT Openreach; trust doesn't come into it.
+Any company wanting to sell Openreach products can have a relationship with Openreach; trust doesn't come into it.
 Clearly the company sending the email above cannot be trusted as they are abusing their relationship.

 Another example of high-pressure sales based on lies

 Are you available for a quick call this week?